nicholaswmin/automap/benchmark/performance-runner/README.md

 // runner.toPlots()
 ```

-A more detailed example, hypotheticaly creating and saving a user in a DB,
+A more detailed example:

+Hypotheticaly creating and saving a user in a DB,
 then producing a *timeline* report:

 ```js